Master distiller: Notable people

 Jeff Arnett is the seventh Master Distiller in the history of the Jack Daniel Distillery, having served in the position since 2008.
 He was honored by Whisky Magazine as "Master Distiller of the Year" in 2017.

 Don Facundo Bacardi Masso – Spanish by birth, the namesake of Bacardi rum emigrated to Cuba and opened a general store with his brothers in the early 1800s.
 In 1862, Bacardi purchased a small distillery and worked with Jose Leon Boutellier to create the charcoal mellowing distilling technique used to make the world's first white rum.

 James B. Beam – The Beam family has been distilling bourbon in Kentucky for more than two centuries.
 James Beauregard Beam, the namesake of the Jim Beam brand, revived the company after Prohibition.

 Joseph L. Beam – Another member of the Kentucky Beam family, Joseph was the original master distiller at Heaven Hill Distillery, the company he founded with Ed Shapira after Prohibition ended.
 Many of the company's brands are named after notable local distillers, including Evan Williams, Elijah Craig, and J.W.
 Dant.

 John Brannick – The co-founder and master distiller of Dublin Whiskey Distillery Company for many years beginning in 1872, Brannick produced D.W.D.
 Whisky for the company before leaving in 1887 to reopen Banagher Distillery.

+Vanessa Braxton – Declared the first female African-American master distiller and blender of a nationally distributed vodka within the United States by the New York Legislature.
+Today, Braxton owns and operates Black Momma Vodka, which she founded in 2013.

 Elijah Craig – Craig was a Baptist minister in an eastern Kentucky county that was originally part of Virginia.
 Also a whiskey distiller, he is labeled the "Father of Bourbon" by maker Heaven Hill Distillery, who adds that note to most of its Elijah Craig labels.